-Google algorithm updates like BERT are not new; Google had published updates on a relatively regular basis since the engine launched, and it will continue to put out more and more advanced updates to ensure users are getting exactly what they need.
-If you need help understanding a certain update, you should take advantage of a knowledgeable team of SEO experts, who can tell you want you are doing right and wrong to attract Google’s attention.
+Google algorithm updates like BERT are not new; Google has published updates on a relatively regular basis since the engine launched, and it will continue to put out more and more advanced updates to ensure users are getting exactly what they need.
+What worked, say in 2017, may not work now, if using “loopholes.”
+If you need help understanding a certain update, take advantage of a knowledgeable team of SEO experts, who can tell you want you are doing right and wrong to attract Google’s attention.

 Is Google’s Latest Algorithm Update Good or Bad?

 BERT might seem like a threat to your bottom line, a wrench in your finely tuned SEO machine – but BERT promises to make search better for everyone.
 By learning more about BERT and other algorithm updates into the future, you and your business should thrive.
 In other words, Google’s latest algorithm update isn’t bad for people who have never done sneaky SEO tricks.